-Experiences: Offering a unique Caymankind experience like no other airline, Cayman Airways offers passengers FREE Seven Fathoms Rum Punch aboard all international jet flights.
+Experiences: Offering unique Caymanian hospitality like no other airline, Cayman Airways offers passengers FREE Seven Fathoms Rum Punch aboard all international jet flights.
 A full meal is also offered in Business Class along with complimentary champagne, wine, beer, and cocktails.
 Access to an exclusive Sir Turtle lounge is offered for applicable Frequent Flyer members and Business Class passengers departing Owen Roberts International Airport (ORIA) on Grand Cayman, plus access to lounges at other partner airports.
 NOTE: during the COVID-19 pandemic, some services have been temporarily suspended, including inflight service and access to lounges.

 Regulatory Overview: As a multinational carrier, Cayman Airways must meet the safety regulations of three separate aviation entities – the CAA, (United Kingdom), the FAA (United States) and the CAA (Cayman Islands).
 Cayman Airways crewmembers receive intensive training that enables them to provide leadership under any circumstance that may be encountered should an out-of-the ordinary situation occur.